Past EventsPage address: http://www.mnsu.edu/lgbtc/pastevents/

 In March, MSU, M sent a delegation of students to the MBLGA College Conference.
 This year's conference was in Sioux Falls South Dakota and was jam packed with sessions about organizing and leadership on lgbt concerns on our college campuses.
 The conference was a great tool and a successful team builder for MSU, M lgbtqa student leaders.

 April was crazy busy with our annual Eliminate Hate Week events.
 This year's theme was Hate Hurts.
 The message was everywhere on campus.
 Everywhere you looked you saw buttons, tshirts, and posters toting the message.
-We had excellent collaborations with Institutional Diversity, Multi-cultural affairs, the women's center, MSSA, the Diversity Commission and IMPACT to make the week a huge success.
+We had excellent collaborations with Institutional Diversity, Multi-cultural affairs, the women's center, MSSA, the Diversity Commission and Student Events Team to make the week a huge success.
 Our keynote address was delivered by the one and only Leslie Feinberg.
 Ze confronted hate head on, with an stirring talk on grassroots organizing, the intersections of oppression, and the impact and reality of hate on campus and in our world.
 Feinberg was incredibly moving and passionate.
 Before and after the event, the students of the LGBT Center enjoyed one on one time with Leslie.
 For more info go to Leslie Feinberg's website.

 We ended the year with a trip to the state capital for Lobby Day.
 Students met with legislators to discuss the proposed marriage amendment.
 We toted our signs and flags at the rally outside in the capital lawn.
 It was a powerful day that set the tone for this coming year.
 We found our voice!